×

 Creating a re-encrypt route with a custom certificate

-This procedure creates a Route resource with a custom certificate and reencrypt TLS termination.
-The following assumes that the certificate/key pair are in the tls.crt and tls.key files in the current working directory.
+The procedure creates a Route resource with a custom certificate and reencrypt TLS termination.
+The procedure assumes that the certificate/key pair are in the tls.crt and tls.key files in the current working directory.
 You must also specify a destination CA certificate to enable the Ingress Controller to trust the service’s certificate.
 You may also specify a CA certificate if needed to complete the certificate chain.
 Substitute the actual path names for tls.crt, tls.key, cacert.crt, and (optionally) ca.crt.
 Substitute the name of the Service resource that you want to expose for frontend.
 Substitute the appropriate hostname for www.example.com.

 Prerequisites